 Take away actions to bring them closer to realising their net zero ambitions and/or targets.

-Claire Walker, Co-Executive Director at the British Chambers of Commerce was joined by:
+Claire Walker, Co-Executive Director at the British Chambers of Commerce is joined by:

 Will Gardiner, CEO, Drax Group